cdl-geneseo/geneseo-dictionary/C/Crunchy.md

 # Crunchy

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Crunchy

 Created by  Unknown User (bli2), last modified by  Unknown User (kla8) on Nov 20, 2012

 AJ: Into enviromental issues characterized by hippie-type clothing; &quot;Michele's friends with all the crunchy people.&quot; F92 crunchy (AJ) - Obs.
 Source: Dictionary of Geneseo English, Fall 1998 Simmington Crunchy (AJ): food that crunches, such as peanut butter or nuts.
 Definition of approximately 35% of those surveyed.
 (F06) Unknown by approximately 65% of those surveyed.
 (F06) Simmington, D. McGiveron This word has resurfaced with a meaning that is drastically different from it's original recorded definition.
 Simmington (F06) Completely obsolete, K. Andryshak 2012